JarateKing/dotfiles/readme.md

 ---

-# NixOS Dotfiles
+# Dotfiles

-This repo includes my dotfiles used for NixOS.
-A lot of this should be transferable to other distros and not depend specifically on NixOS, but I can't guarantee everything will work.
+This repo includes my dotfiles.
+My current setup is based on Fedora with nix as the package manager (which is installed alongside these dotfiles through the install script).
+This should be easily transfered to other distros, but I can't guarantee everything will work.
 I've attempted to make things fairly usable and general-purpose, but as they're dotfiles they are very opinionated.

 ## Usage